petergrace1618/buying-history/README.md

 - [newbuyers.sed](legacy_files/newbuyers.sed), [oldbuyers.sed](legacy_files/oldbuyers.sed), [newtitles.sed](legacy_files/newtitles.sed), [oldtitles.sed](legacy_files/oldtitles.sed)

 ### Elements vs. Attributes
-Originally, I stored the data in elements, but then later decided that using attributes was more compact and looked way cooler with syntax highlighting, so I wrote [another sed script][5] to convert it [again][6].
+Originally, I stored all the data in elements, but then later decided that using attributes was more compact and looked way cooler with syntax highlighting, so I wrote [another sed script][5] to convert it [again][6].

 To avoid the potential risks of having to manually enter raw XML in a text editor, I continued tracking my purchases in my original format and used the sed conversion script to update the XML after every purchase.
 I even had a [Makefile][7] to simplify the process.

-In the back of my mind, though, I had a feeling that my XML schema may not be as robust as it could be, but I didn't give it much thought as I was too consumed with the vagaries and vicissitudes of everyday life.
+In the back of my mind, though, I had a feeling that my XML schema may not have been as robust as it could be, but I didn't give it much thought as I was too consumed with the vagaries and vicissitudes of everyday life.
 Then one day something unexpected happened and I was confronted with a stark new reality.

 On January 9 2010, I broke my schema.